 Once all is said and done, you have to stand by, remain in the room, keep your eyes on the wine glasses, and pour whenever a guest calls for it or their wine looks low.

 Additional Tips for Presenting Wine

 To be a successful sommelier is a lot like being a bartender, without all the hurry-up chaos that a bartender endures.
 You have to know your wine through and through.
 You also have to be sociable and well-spoken.

 You also need to understand at least the basics of matching wine with food, known as wine pairing.
-If the host and guests are having a specific meal, you need to know what wine matches up with that particular meal.
+If the host and guests have a specific meal, you need to know what wine matches that particular meal.

 Can You Take Sommelier Classes?

 A sommelier doesn’t just serve wine at dinners.
 They also recommend a wine to restaurants and a variety of customer types.
 You will also learn just about everything there is to know about wine.
 Fortunately, there are classes for sommeliers since it’s a specialized sort of career path.